ajitdev/social_stats_d8/README.txt

 INSTALLATION
 ------------------------

-1. Clone the git repo into directory where you keep contributed modules (e.g. sites/all/modules/).
+1. Download the module and place it with other contributed modules (e.g. sites/all/modules/).

 2. Enable the Social Stats module on the Modules list page.
 Appropriate